seL4/util_libs/cmake-tool/README.md

 rerun by telling it to '(c)onfigure'.
 This may result in additional options appearing in the configuration editor, or some options being removed, depending on what their dependencies where.
-For example if there is option `A` that is dependent on option `B` being true, and you change `B` to true, `A` will not show up until you (c)onfigure and it reprocesses the CMake files.
+For example if there is option `A` that is dependent on option `B` being true, and you change `B` to true, `A` will not show up until you (c)onfigure and the CMake files are reprocessed.

-When you are done changing options you can either '(g)enerate and exit' or '(q)uit without generator'.
+When you are done changing options you can either '(g)enerate and exit' or '(q)uit without generation'.
 If you quit without generating then your changes will be discarded, you may do this at any time.
 You will only be allowed to generate if you run (c)onfigure after doing any changes and CMake believes your configuration has reached a fixed point.

-After changing any options and generating you probably want to
+After changing any options and generating call

 ```sh
 ninja
 ```

-To rebuild the project
+to rebuild the project.

-##### Initial configurations
+#### Initial configurations

 If a project supports different configurations they will typically provide some configuration `.cmake` files to allow you to initialise the project in a certain way.
 Configurations are provided when initialising the build directory by passing `-C <file>` to `cmake`.
-For example given some typical project structure the `cmake` in the last example could be come
+For example given some typical project structure the `cmake` in the last example could become

 ```sh
 cmake -C../projects/awesome_project/configs/arm_debug.cmake -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- -DCMAKE_TOOLCHAIN_FILE=../kernel/gcc.cmake -G Ninja ..
 ```

 Note that multiple `-C` options can be given, although if they try and set the same options only one of the settings will actually get used.
-This means in the previously example we might have two different configuration files for `arm.cmake` and `x86.cmake`, and then two other files for `debug.cmake` and `release.cmake`.
+This means in the previous example we might have two different configuration files for `arm.cmake` and `x86.cmake`, and then two other files for `debug.cmake` and `release.cmake`.
 We could now combine `arm.cmake` with either `debug.cmake` or `release.cmake`, similarly with `x86.cmake`.
 For example